lucydot/ChooChoo/docs/instructors/advanced.md

 ChooChoo is designed so that admins, instructors and students can propose questions for the question bank.
 Other participants then review the proposed questions, and up-vote those which they think should be accepted to the bank.

 This process is motivated by the evidenced benefits of co-creation in education.
 It is now well established that learners construct knowledge when they are actively engaging with content rather than passively taking in information.
 Teaching is not a one-way process flowing from teacher to student; the best learning takes place when knowledge is created together.
 By writing assessment questions the students are actively engaging with the subject matter, and developing a deeper understanding of it.
 In addition to this it is an opportunity to learn basic Markdown.
-For more about the pedagogy underlying ChooChoo, please see the [Pedagogy page](./pedagogy.md).

 !!!
 Note